-Colombia is a Magnificent Country.
+Colombia is a magnificent country.

 I had to let Colombia speak for itself.